Meaningful partnerships to build human potential.

 Our partnerships make the most of each organization’s strengths to support CMU-Q’s goals of teaching, research, and public service.

-In 2018, Carnegie Mellon University and Hamad Bin Jassim Charitable Foundation came together to create the Hamad bin Jassim Center for K-12 Computer Science Education.
-The center aims to help Qatar’s students learn the fundamentals of Computer Science.
-The center runs two projects in order to achieve this goal; Alice Middle East and Mindcraft.
+In 2018, Carnegie Mellon University and Jassim and Hamad Bin Jassim Charitable Foundation came together to create the Hamad bin Jassim Center for K-12 Computer Science Education.
+The center aims to help Qatar’s students learn the fundamentals of computer science.

 Fast facts about Carnegie Mellon University in Qatar.

 Each year, CMU-Q publishes a year in review that marks the growth of the institution and significant achievements of faculty, students and staff.

 Learn more about our faculty and student research projects.